azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 #### Upgrade scenarios in different scan sources

-Once org policy is updated with latest version, you will see it in effect in all environments
+Once org policy is updated with the latest AzSK version, you will see it in effect in all environments

- **Local scans:** If application teams are using older version(or any other version than mentioned in org Policy), will start getting update warning with the help of IWR cmdlet.
+ **Local scans:** If application teams are using older version(or any other version than mentioned in org Policy), they will start seeing warning as shown below while running scans .

 ![Entry in ServerConfigMetadata.json](../Images/07_OrgPolicy_Old_Version_Warning.PNG)

-**Continuous Assurance:** CA will auto-upgrade to latest org version in next scheduled job.
+**Continuous Assurance:** CA will auto-upgrade to latest org version when the next scheduled job runs.
- CA will auto-upgrade to latest org version in next schedule.
 You can monitor upgrade status with the help of application insight events.
 Use below query in org AI

  ``` AI Query
 | customEvents